Campaign update: 2025

 Water companies have no other revenue apart from that charged to their customers, for whom there is a statutory requirement only that they pay their bills twice a year.
 There is no requirement to pay by direct debit.

-Therefore, we pledge to cancel our direct debits, and demand that any monies held on surplus are immediately returned and that the water companies bill us twice a year accordingly.
+Therefore, we are entitled to cancel our direct debits, and demand that any monies held on surplus are immediately returned and that the water companies bill us twice a year accordingly.

 We are no longer prepared to be treated as cash cows by the water companies.